JoyMonteiro/JoyMonteiro.github.io/index.md

 * Rossby wave packets and their role in shaping South Asian climate.

 ## Positions available
-I am actively looking to work with students interested delve deeper into climate science.
+I am actively looking to work with students interested to delve deeper into climate science.
 I encourage students to find questions that they find motivating.

 If you  are interested to work with me,